skhcjh231/blog-post/content/docs/spring24/16_/_index.md

 - Small auxiliary MLP predictor

   The second method does not affect the primary language modeling objective at all.
-The authors design a new MLP layer that functions as a binary classifier to determine wheather a token is in top-$k$ during the training process.
+The authors design a new MLP layer that functions as a binary classifier to determine wheather a token is in top-{{< katex >}}k{{< /katex >}} during the training process.
 This classifer is trained to make these demterminations, and it is used in real-time during the autoregressive sampling process.

 With these methods, authors can sample autoregressively by choosing to route tokens to or around a block based on the router's outer which is not depends on the future tokens.
 They provide empirical result that auxiliary task achieved 99% accuracy.